AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md

 >
 >The [!DNL Workfront] documentation always refers to the default names of the objects.
 As a [!DNL Workfront] administrator, ensure that you notify users of the changes in object names, so they can understand how to use the [!DNL Workfront] documentation, as well as the areas of the applications which do not reflect the changes in the names of the objects.

-* [Object names that can be customized using a  [!UICONTROL Layout Template]](#object-names-that-can-be-customized-using-a-uicontrol-layout-template)
+* [Object names that can be customized using a  [!UICONTROL Layout Template]](#object-names-that-can-be-customized-using-a-layout-template)
-* [Areas of [!DNL Workfront] that reflect the customized object names](#areas-of-dnl-workfront-that-reflect-the-customized-object-names)
+* [Areas of [!DNL Workfront] that reflect the customized object names](#areas-of-workfront-that-reflect-the-customized-object-names)
-* [Areas of [!DNL Workfront] that do not reflect the customized object names](#areas-of-dnl-workfront-that-do-not-reflect-the-customized-object-names)
+* [Areas of [!DNL Workfront] that do not reflect the customized object names](#areas-of-workfront-that-do-not-reflect-the-customized-object-names)

 ### Object names that can be customized using a [!UICONTROL Layout Template]